ch4mpy/spring-addons/samples/tutorials/bff/README.md

       - DedupeResponseHeader=Access-Control-Allow-Credentials Access-Control-Allow-Origin
       - SaveSession
       routes:
+      # set a redirection from / to the UI
       - id: home
         uri: ${gateway-uri}
         predicates:
         - Path=/
         filters:
         - RedirectTo=301,${gateway-uri}/ui/
+      # BFF access to greetings API (with TokenRelay replacing session cookies with access tokens)
+      # To be used by SPAs (Angular app in our case)
       - id: greetings-api-bff
         uri: ${greetings-api-uri}
         predicates: